 - [b] Archive — Probably the most obvious but “I-didn’t-know-how-it-worked-so-didn’t-dare-try” function till only 10 years after I started using Gmail.
 The crucial part to know is that “Archived Emails” do go “somewhere”, but usually they are ‘hidden-from-sight’.
-The most obvious fact is that archiving your emails will definitely-help to clear out your Inbox.
-So as long as you start Labelling your emails, it should be easier to still search for them when you have Archived them.
+The most obvious fact is that archiving your emails will definitely help to clear out your Inbox.
+So as long as you start Labeling your emails, it should be easier to still search for them when you have Archived them.

 #1.
 Create Your Personalised Label List

-Have a generalised list of ‘Stuff’ that most likely you would categorise your emails under, especially based on your personal lifestyle and ‘workflow’.
-If you don’t really have an idea, you can refer to mine (Shown below), where I utilised the label-prefixes as mentioned above to prioritise the labels according to my preferred order.
+Have a generalized list of ‘Stuff’ that most likely you would categorize your emails under, especially based on your personal lifestyle and ‘workflow’.
+If you don’t really have an idea, you can refer to mine (Shown below), where I utilized the label-prefixes as mentioned above to prioritize the labels according to my preferred order.

-Each Label has its Subset-Labels to help me sub-categorise the many varied-aspects of emails to their respective categories, and minimise my own confusion when I’m sorting.
+Each Label has its Subset-Labels to help me sub-categorize the many varied aspects of emails to their respective categories, and minimize my own confusion when I’m sorting.
 When in doubt, you can just create a “General” sub-label or just a brand new label for it.

 Remember, there is no perfect answer to this, you can rename it to whichever way you personally prefer.